Updated: Mar 30

 3. Health care proxy and advance healthcare directive

-A health care proxy is the person who makes medical decisions on your behalf if you’re unable to communicate.
+A health care proxy (also referred to as a substitute decision maker) is the person who makes medical decisions on your behalf if you’re unable to communicate.
 They ensure that you receive the care you want if you are unable to communicate with your medical team.

 What medical treatments would you want or not want?